rafstahelin/easy/README.md

 Easy is a command-line tool that simplifies the workflow for training and managing LoRA models with [SimpleTuner](https://github.com/bghira/SimpleTuner).
 It provides a streamlined interface for configuring, training, and managing machine learning models, with a focus on diffusion models and integration with ComfyUI.

+> **Note:** This repository is independent from the [comfy-download](https://github.com/rafstahelin/comfy-download) repository.
+If you need comfy-download functionality, please install it separately.

 ## Features

 - **Simplified Configuration**: Easy setup of training configurations with interactive prompts